robalb/custom-vm-emulator/README.md

 # yan85 emulator, disassembler and time-travel debugger

-This project implements a set of tools for the reverse engineering of yan85, the custom architecture used for vm-based obfuscation challenges in pwn.college
+This is a set of tools I implemented for the reverse engineering of yan85, the custom architecture used for vm-based obfuscation challenges in pwn.college

 ## Project Modules: